-As I also aspire to visit every country in the world you can already find more than 200 prepaid sim card guides on Traveltomtom from all over the world: Sydney, Hong Kong, Malaysia, Kuala Lumpur, Thailand, Indonesia, USA, New York, Turkey, Qatar, Dubai, London, Europe, Asia and many more.
+Traveltomtom would like to visit every country in the world and everywhere I go I document what is the best way to stay connected.
+That is how on Traveltomtom you can already find more than 200 sim card guides from all over the world: Sydney, Brisbane, Auckland, Hong Kong, Malaysia, Kuala Lumpur, Thailand, Bangkok, Indonesia, Bali, USA, New York, Turkey, Qatar, Dubai, London, Europe, Asia, Singapore, Hong Kong, Vietnam and many more.

-May you travel to multiple countries on your trip then it is worth looking into a travel sim card.
-Check out my article about the best world sim cards with data in 2022 and find the one that covers the countries of your trip.
+If you travel to multiple countries on your trip to the Pacific then it is worth looking into an international travel sim card.
+Check out my article about the best world sim cards with data in 2024 and find the one that covers the countries of your trip to for example Australia and New Zealand.

 - 1 GB data for 7 days = $4.5 USD